lifepillar/ASUnit/README.md

     autorun(suite)

-You may run the test script inside AppleScript Editor, or from the command-line using `osascript`.
+You may run the test script inside AppleScript Editor, from the command-line using `osascript`, or in other environments ([Script Debugger], [AppleScriptObjC Explorer], …).

+[Script Debugger]: http://www.latenightsw.com/sd4/ "Script Debugger"
+[AppleScriptObjC Explorer]: http://www.macosxautomation.com/applescript/apps/explorer.html "AppleScriptObjC Explorer"

 When you have several test files, you may run them all at once using a _test loader_ (there is no need to compile them in advance).